Language and the euro: In Ireland

 As the euro was being adopted in Ireland, the Department of Finance decided to use the word euro as both the singular and plural forms of the currency.
-Some media outlets, including the national broadcaster RTÉ, followed suit.
+The national broadcaster, RTÉ, and some other media outlets followed suit.
 However, euros is also acceptable.
-The print media still frequently uses "euro" for plural amounts, although use of "euros" is also common.
+The print media frequently uses "euro" for plural amounts, although use of "euros" is also common.

 Slang terms: As in the Netherlands, slang terms that were previously applied to punts have been carried over to the euro currency.
 For example, quid (same in singular and plural), which once referred to an Irish pound (and in the UK still refers to a British pound) is used as a synonym for euro.
 Also, fiver and tenner, which once referred to five and ten pounds respectively, now refer to five and ten euro – either in the sense of the specific €5 and €10 banknotes, or in the broader sense of an equivalent sum of money.